Handling Multiple Targets

 Selecting Multiple Targets

 You can select multiple targets and apply changes to them (pause, change the trace interval, use a different configuration, or add them to a summary screen).
 This is a pretty easy process, too.
-Hold down the “CTRL” key on your keyboard, and click on a few different targets.
+Hold down either the “CTRL” (for Windows) or the Command (for Mac) key on your keyboard, and click on a few different targets.
 If the targets you’re needing to select are in order, you can click one, hold down the shift key, and click on the last one in the list to get the whole group.

 Once you’ve got multiple targets selected, any changes made in the target bar will be automatically applied to the selected targets.
 There are also a few options (pause, resume) available via the right click menu.

 Note: the information in this section is specific to the Windows version of the program

 By default, each target in PingPlotter Pro is shown in the “All targets” summary screen (and doesn’t have it’s own tab unless you open one for it).
 This works, but may not be exactly what you’re after.
 Maybe you want a few targets side by side.
 Or maybe you have 8 monitors and want 64 targets up filling your high def “war room screen” (and if this is the case… we salute you).
 There is definitely a way to achieve this!

 Once you open a target (or summary) into a tab, that target is living in its own “dock” control.
 If you grab the tab and drag it away from PingPlotter, you can position it somewhere within the PingPlotter widow - or drag it out into its own “stand-alone” display.

 **Some of the features listed in this topic are only available in PingPlotter Pro and/or PingPlotter Standard.
 See our product comparison page for more details**